 2. Solgar Recall

-Three lots of the probiotic ABC Dophilus were recalled in Nov.
-2014 when a premature baby died after being given the supplement in a hospital, according to the U.S. Centers for Disease Control and Prevention (CDC) [2].
+As claimed by the U.S. Centers for Disease Control and Prevention (CDC), three lots of the probiotic ABC Dophilus were recalled in Nov.
+2014 when a premature baby died after being given the supplement in a hospital [2].

 FDA Warns Consumers Not to Use Baby Formulas Produced by Abbott Nutrition

-The FDA is investigating consumer complaints of Cronobacter Sakazakii and Salmonella Newport infections linked to powdered infant formula produced at Abbott Nutrition’s facility in Sturgis, Michigan [5].
-The agency is advising consumers not to use Similac, Alimentum, or EleCare powdered infant formulas if:
+The FDA is investigating consumer complaints of Cronobacter Sakazakii and Salmonella Newport infections linked to powdered NEC infant formula produced at Abbott Nutrition’s facility in Sturgis, Michigan.
+The agency is advising consumers not to use Similac and Enfamil if:

 - the first two digits of the code are 22 through 37; and